-Since 1986, the Chronicle Season of Sharing Fund has distributed more than $91 million to help thousands of Bay Area families.
+Since 1986, the Chronicle Season of Sharing Fund has raised $113 million to help thousands of Bay Area families.
 The Fund offers grants to help families in crisis so they can pay for housing and emergency needs.
-Through a network of more than 120 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.
+Through a network of more than 150 community service agencies, the Fund works to identify families in need and provide short-term, critical assistance grants.

-Over the last 27 years the Fund has been one of the largest donors to Bay Area food banks, providing them with more than $14.8 million.
+Over the last 30 years the Fund has been one of the largest donors to Bay Area food banks, providing them with $19 million.
 All of the Fund’s administrative expenses are covered by the Evelyn and Walter Haas, Jr. Fund and the San Francisco Chronicle.
 As a result, 100 percent of the money raised by the Chronicle Season of Sharing Fund goes directly to help the families and communities we serve.